Eddie Villanueva: 2004 presidential bid

 Villanueva campaigned in the 2004 Philippine presidential election.

 Despite the polls done by Social Weather Stations and Pulse Asia showing him trailing among the four contenders, Villanueva was confident that he would win the elections saying that "this is why we do not believe in the surveys of the two companies that are usually commissioned by political parties here — because the more than three million human bodies (at my rally) can indicate the real results of the survey."

 2010 presidential bid

-Villanueva ran again for the 2010 presidential election where he lost for the second time; he finished fifth out of nine presidential candidates with 1,125,878 votes or 3.12% of the total votes.
+Villanueva ran again for the 2010 presidential election where he lost for the second time; he finished fifth out of nine presidential candidates with 1,125,878 votes or 3.12% of the total votes far from the winner, Benigno Aquino III.

 2013 Senate bid

 Villanueva ran for a Senate seat in 2013 as a standalone candidate of Bangon Pilipinas.
 However, he lost, finishing 19th out of the 12 seats up for election with 6,932,985 votes.